-Do you require landlord insurance?
+Do you require landlord insurance for either a single property or a portfolio of properties?
 This type of policy is designed for rental properties.
 This can include different types of insurance.
-For instance, buildings insurance, contents insurance, rental protection insurance, liability insurance and unoccupied property cover.
+For instance, buildings insurance, contents insurance, rental protection insurance, liability insurance, and unoccupied property cover.
 As a landlord you will want to protect your assets from the different threats that area around.
 For example:

 - Fire and Theft.
 Such as, an appliance catching fire could cause damage to the property.

 - Damage to the Structure of your building.
 For example, a large storm could damage the roof.